ros-box/a2d2_to_ros/FAQ.md

     * *Valid is only true for points that need to be considered.
 There are some points in the xy plane near the sensor that need not be considered.
 That is, if valid != true, don’t consider this point.*
 1. What are the units for `pcloud_attr.reflectance`?
     * *See Velodyne VLP16 manual Sec 6.1*
-1. Are the points in the point cloud ordered in any way?
-If so, what is the ordering?
 1. Are `pcloud_attr.depth` and `pcloud_attr.distance` strictly non-negative?
     * *Yes.*
 1. Are `pcloud_attr.row` and `pcloud_attr.col` supposed to be non-negative?
 What is the convention to convert to integer pixel coordinates?